emilyOberH/C-programming/README.md

   1) Program reads binary file "numbers.bin" and displays the numbers stored in it as integers, as well as the sum and average of them.

   2) Program lets user write n integers into the binary file "mynumbers.bin". n is givin by the user.
 Program then displays the contents of the file.

+  3) User is asked to enter the name and age of n number of people, then the program stores this information in an array of type struct and writes the array to a binary file.
+Program later reads contents of binary file and displays them.